Josephson-like currents in graphene for arbitrary time-dependent potential barriers: Josephson-like current flowing along the barrier

-{\it Spatio-temporal dependence of $j_y$.---} To substantiate this effect we now investigate specific examples for potentials $W(x,t)$ and the analogy between the current $j_y$ and a Josephson current for the valley-polarized situation, $\tau_z=1$.
-Let us consider the two potentials $W_1(x)=W_0x/L$ and $W_2(x)=W_0\cos(x/L)$, both with characteristic length $L$ and amplitude $W_0$.
-We consider periodic modulations in both cases with frequency $\omega$ so that $\overline{W_{1,2}}=0$ vanishes on time average.
-As initial condition we assume a superposition of right and left propagating plane waves, $\:S_{\pm}^{(0)}=\pm kx\:$.
+For valley-polarized situations, $\tau_z=1$ and ${\cal P}=1$, we now investigate specific examples $W(x,t)$ and substantiate the analogy between the current $j_y$ and a superconducting Josephson current.
+We consider potentials of amplitudes $W_0$, varying spatially on lengths scales $L$, and oscillate at frequency $\omega$ such that they vanish on time average.
+As initial condition we assume a superposition of right and left propagating plane waves of equal amplitudes, $\:S_{\pm}^{(0)}=\pm kx\:$.